 A comparison of mean scores and response rates by department/discipline for the School of Business and Technology is shown below in Figure 3.
-The Drafting division exhibits the highest response rates at 33%, followed by Criminal Justice (28%), and Paralegal Studies (27%).
-Most of the highest scoring areas are exhibited in the Criminal Justice division.
-The lowest scoring areas are exhibited in Computers, where Q9 exhibits a 3.24 mean score and Q12 a 3.26.
+The Computers division exhibits the highest response rates at 32%, followed by Criminal Justice (28%), and Paralegal Studies (25%).
+Most of the highest scoring areas are exhibited in the Criminal Justice and Paralegal Studies divisions.
+The lowest scoring areas are exhibited in Drafting and Public Administration.
+The lowest overall is Q9 in Public Administration, at 3.18/4.